 What they get right:

 The money.
 The El Moussa’s know what their break-even sales price is and use it to guide their offer on the house.
-Knowing your likely exit sales price based on the neighborhood comps is the best way to back into your offer price.
-It will also ensure you don’t over-improve the house.
+When flipping a house, knowing your likely exit sales price based on the neighborhood comps is the best way to back into your offer price.
+Understanding the community and culture of the real estate surrounding the home will affect the performance of your project on the market.
+Knowing about the finances behind it also will also ensure you don’t over-improve the house.
+You want the house to look great, but chances are you would probably also like to balance the costs and make a profit.

 They make choices.
-Even though they don’t seem to stick strictly to the budget, they choose to spend money on the upgrades they either have to make (because of city code) or the upgrades that will make the home competitive in the market.
+Even though they don’t seem to stick strictly to the budget, they choose to spend money on the upgrades they either have to make (because of city code) or the upgrades that will make the property competitive in the market.
+They put their money in the places that matter so that it can sell at the price they are looking for.

 They buy in cheaper markets.
-The El Moussa’s might operate in Orange County (a traditionally expensive area), but they buy in the less expensive towns, away from the beach.
+The El Moussa’s might operate in Orange County (a traditionally expensive area), but they do business in the less expensive towns, away from the beach.

 They have a contractor on-staff.
 If you’re going to be flipping professionally, it’s important to develop a good relationship with a contractor you trust.
-They can save you money by coming up with creative solutions and by catching serious structural issues before you even buy the home.
+They can save you money, work, and time by coming up with creative solutions and by catching serious structural issues on the property before you even buy the home.
+Working with a professional skilled contractor can take risks out of flipping a house that can bring security and peace during the process.

 What they get wrong:

-First: it’s very hard to find a home that you can buy at a discount and then renovate and make enough money to make it worth your while.
+First: It’s very hard to find a home that you can buy at a discount and then renovate, factor in the costs of material and labor and still make enough money to make it worth your while.
 Especially now that house flipping has become a popular hobby-profession.
-Second: they rarely negotiate.
-Most successful house flippers will tell you they negotiate hard for every single dollar because every dollar you pay is a dollar less you make.
+Second: They rarely negotiate.
+Some flippers choose to pay in cash to lower closing costs and avoid interest and a mortgage commitment.
+Most successful house flippers will tell you they are patient and negotiate hard for every single dollar, because every dollar you pay for the property and house is a dollar less you make.
 And it usually involves a lot of back and forth before an agreement is reached.

 They always make money.
-Even when the El Moussa’s go tens of thousands of dollars over budget, and even when the neighborhood comps don’t remotely support their asking price on the house, they always seem to find someone to buy it at just the right amount so they make the profit they’re looking for.
+Even when the El Moussa’s go tens of thousands of dollars over budget when flipping a house, and even when the neighborhood comps don’t remotely support their asking price on the house, they always seem to find someone to buy it at just the right amount so they make the profit they’re looking for.
 This isn’t real life either.

 House Flipping Tips

 When you’re first starting out, it’s best to stick to homes that only need cosmetic changes.
 Once you start getting into houses with structural issues, costs can skyrocket fast.
-If you don’t have a nice financial cushion to both pays for the repairs and tide you over until you can sell, you might end up in financial straits.
+If you don’t have a nice financial cushion to both pays for the repairs and tide you over with possible interest and a mortgage until you can sell, you might end up in financial straits.
+If you’re looking for a source of more consistent income with the fun of fixing up try looking at long-term renting a fixer upper.

 The location: Indianapolis, Indiana